 Though we have plenty of iconography for the vielle, its manner of playing needs some decoding.
 We have one key medieval source for its tuning, Tractatus de Musica, written in Paris in c.
 1280 by Dominican friar and music theorist, Jerome of Moravia, and another source, also Parisian, from before 1361, more of which below.
 Tractatus de Musica was written for inexperienced church musicians, for “the friars of our orders or of another”, to help them understand and perform ecclesiastical chant.

-In the final short chapter he moved his attention to bowed strings and, for this reason, Jerome’s writing is very special for early music researchers, being the earliest surviving record of the construction and tuning of medieval instruments.
-He described the two-stringed “rubeba”, meaning either a rebab or rebec, stating that it is less important than the “viella”, the medieval fiddle.
+In the final short chapter, Jerome moved his attention to bowed strings and, for this reason, Jerome’s writing is very special for early music researchers, being the earliest surviving record of the construction and tuning of medieval instruments.
+He described the two-stringed “rubeba”, meaning a rebab, stating that it is less important than the “viella”, the medieval fiddle.
 Jerome was moved to give instruction on the religious and secular use of the vielle, showing that in his day it was considered a suitable instrument for accompanying church music.